Hyper-Calvinism

-Hyper-Calvinism is a branch of Protestant theology that denies the universal duty of human beings to believe in Christ for the salvation of their souls.
+Hyper-Calvinism is a branch of Protestant theology that places a strong emphasis on God's sovereignty at the expense of human responsibility.
 It is at times regarded as a variation of Calvinism, but critics emphasize its differences from traditional Calvinistic beliefs.
-Hyper-Calvinism distinguishes itself from traditional Calvinism as regards the "sufficiency and efficiency" of Christ's atonement.
+Hyper-Calvinism distinguishes itself from traditional Calvinism when it comes to the "sufficiency and efficiency" of Christ's atonement.
 Predestination in Calvinism traditionally argues that only the elect are able to understand Christ's atonement, but that the sufficiency of the atonement stretches to all humanity, while Hyper-Calvinism argues the atonement is sufficient only to the elect.

 The term originated in the 19th century as a sometimes-pejorative descriptor predated by terms such as "false Calvinism" and "High Calvinism".
 The term can be used vaguely, and its distinction from traditional Calvinism is not always clear; writers such as Jim Ellis have suggested that Hyper-Calvinism as a concept is sometimes applied broadly to denominations more theologically conservative than the speaker's, rather than to a consistent theological stance.
-Nonetheless, Hyper-Calvinism is still distinguished as a distinct theological branch, associated with figures such as the 18th-century theologian John Gill.
+Nonetheless, Hyper-Calvinism is distinguished as a distinct theological branch, associated with figures such as the 18th-century theologian John Gill.

-Biblical support for Hyper-Calvinism is controversial.
-Writers such as Gill, Richard Baxter, Daniel Whitby, and Arthur Pink have debated the support or opposition of various Biblical verses for the stance.